sudhir-shetty/RyanAir/README.md

     - Reporting will be done during each transaction on the Web Element.
 On every checkpoint, screenshot will be taken and added to the report.

 5. Driverclass: -  **com.mytest.automation_ryanair.myStepDefination.DriverClass.java**
     - This file is to create the initial driver.
-Also the implicit waits as initialized here.
+Also the implicit waits are initialized here.

 6. Feature File: **automation-ryanair/src/test/resource/featues/testcases.feature**
     - Contains the BDD cases.